appsody/website/content/docs/reference/metadata.md

 ## Stack labels

-The following labels are generated when using the `stack package` command, and then added to the stack image.
+When you package the stack by running the `stack package` command, the following metadata is generated and added to the stack image:

 | Labels                                   | Description                                                                                                                  |
 |------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|